 - Information and Referral Specialists provide information on programs and services for service members and families.
-They maintain a database of base and community resources and will make appropriate referrals to internal or external military and community agencies.
+They maintain a database of base and community resources and will make appropriate referrals to internal or external military and community agencies and relocation information.

-- Family Readiness Officers (FROs) - The FRO is the direct link to Marines and their family members.
+- Family Readiness Officers (FROs) are the direct link to Marines and their family members.
 They serve as a one-stop-shop for Official Command Communication, Resources and Referral Information, Readiness and Deployment Support and Volunteer Management.

-- Joint Services Transcript (JST) – The JST is a military service transcript showing American Council on Education (ACE) credit recommendations for military training and college courses.
-Contact your ESO for assistance..
+- Joint Services Transcript (JST) is a military service transcript showing American Council on Education (ACE) credit recommendations for military training and college courses.
+Contact your ESO for assistance.

 - School-Aged Children?
-Contact the School Liaison Program - The School Liaison supports Marine families by advocating on behalf of the family to optimize the educational experience and transition of elementary, middle and high school students in local school districts.
+Contact the School Liaison Program, which supports Marine families by advocating on behalf of the family to optimize the educational experience and transition of elementary, middle and high school students in local school districts.

-- Explore Credentialing Opportunities On-Line (COOL) – COOL will help you find civilian certifications and licenses that are related to your military occupation.
+- Explore Credentialing Opportunities On-Line (COOL) will help you find civilian certifications and licenses that are related to your military occupation.

-- The Thrift Savings Plan (TSP) – The TSP is a retirement savings plan for United States civil service employees and retirees as well as for members of the uniformed services.
-Contact your Personal Financial Manager (PFM) for assistance in tsp options.
+- The Thrift Savings Plan (TSP) is a retirement savings plan for United States civil service employees and retirees as well as for members of the uniformed services.
+Contact your Personal Financial Manager (PFM) for assistance in TSP options.